openchatai/copilot/README.md

 [Watch this video from Shopify:](http://www.youtube.com/watch?v=HVvbY7A7lIQ)

 [![IMAGE ALT TEXT](https://github.com/openchatai/OpenCopilot/assets/32633162/edebbaa6-eba5-4f72-b88d-cf0d690fffa8)](http://www.youtube.com/watch?v=HVvbY7A7lIQ "Video Title")
-(OpenCopilot is not affiliated with Shopify, and they do not use OpenCopilot, it's just a demo on what copilots are capable of)
+(OpenCopilot is not affiliated with Shopify, and they do not use OpenCopilot, it's just a demo of what copilots are capable of)

 ## AI Copilot: a growing trend